Foreign trade of medieval Novgorod: Tribute collection

+Imports

+Silver, steel, salt and herring, cloth, wine, and spices were imported from Western Europe.
+Novgorod also imported silver and other metals such as copper, tin and lead.
+Since they were needed for armaments, Sweden and the Livonian order tried to stop this trade during their conflicts with Novgorod.
+When harvests were poor, the Novgorodians had to import grain, usually from the Rus' principality of Vladimir-Suzdal to its southeast.

+The stream of Oriental silver dirham coins which Novgorodians imported from the Persians through Bolghar in the 10th century, and partially re-exported to Scandinavia, came to an end in the early 11th century.
+The city-state managed to obtain a new source of silver via German merchants in the 11th century in the form of deniers.
+By the 12th century, these silver coins were replaced by silver ingots.
+By the 14th century, foreign coins were becoming a major form of currency due to the Baltic commerce, replacing fur as the primary means of exchange.
+Finally, from 1420 to 1478, the Novgorod Republic was able to mint and distribute its own coin, the novgorodka.

 Trade with Western Europe

+Scandinavia and the Baltic

 Novgorodian trade contact with inhabitants of the Baltic seaboard took place from the earliest times and grew in importance over time.
 The Scandinavian sagas describe Novgorod (Holmgardr) as a "trade city" which was visited by Scandinavian merchants who bought furs and luxury cloth.
 The similarity of objects found in hoards in Novgorod and Southern Baltic attests to contact between the regions.

 Contact with Gotland was established in the 10th century and became stronger by the 12th century when merchants from Gotland founded a trading house known as the Gothic Yard in Novgorod with the church of St Olaf.
 At that time Novgorodians sailed the Baltic themselves (several incidents involving Novgorodian merchants in Gotland and Denmark are reported in the Novgorodian First Chronicle) and had a trade post on Gotland of which only the ruins of an Orthodox church remain.